Karen says "You Need To Know

 Here's how it works.
 After purchasing the Fisher Divorce Adjustment Scale (FDAS) and Personalized Plan, you'll immediately be given access to the self-assessment.
 It consists of 100 questions and will take you about 30 minutes to complete.
 As soon as you complete the survey, your results and personalized plan will be displayed.

 Your results will appear in a very easy to read graph.
 The graph will show you where you are with your Overall Adjustment to the End of Your Marriage score and further break your results down into 6 different categories:

-Your Personalized Plan will then give you one exercise that you can do to improve your results in each category.
+Your Personalized Plan will then give you at least six different exercises so that you can do to improve your results in each category.

 Since you receive your results and personalized plan immediately, you will know how well you are doing in this exact moment and precisely what you can do right now to best continue your healing.

 Consider this example: one day in the not so distant future your child will have a birthday and your ex will want to participate in the celebration.
 How does that make you feel?
 What if he or she brings their new significant other?
 How does that make you feel?
 On some level, it is predictable that your ex will move on, therefore it’s something you will need to learn how to handle.